 The Bill Of Lading And You

 The bill of lading described here is the contract of carriage between the forwarder and their customer.
 It is more properly called the house BOL, to distinguish it from a very similar document called the master BOL.
 Both BOLs are created for each international shipment, but the master bill of lading is the contract of carriage between the forwarder and the carrier.
 Incidentally, most information online is about the master, not the house, document.

-The where the two key players are the forwarder and the carrier.
-The master bill of lading acts as the forwarder’s receipt of delivery and contract of carriage.
+The master bill of lading also acts as the forwarder’s receipt of delivery and contract of carriage.
 The end customer doesn’t get a copy of this document, but their forwarder should provide them with the master bill of lading number.
 It acts as a tracking number while the shipment is in the carrier’s hands.